 |13.||Olympus E-PM2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |14.||Olympus E-PL3||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |16.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 It is notable that the GH4 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL9 lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
+Both the E-PL9 and the GH4 have been discontinued, but can regularly be found used on ebay.
+The GH4 was replaced by the Panasonic GH5, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus E-PL9 better than the Panasonic GH4 or vice versa?
 The listing below highlights the relative strengths of the two models.